markNZed/processism-react-three/storyboard.md

 ## 47.1.
 Objective
 Distinguish between subjective and unsubjective experiences, highlighting their implications for our understanding of the self.
 ## 47.2.
 Animation
 ## 47.3.
 Narration
-Our everyday conscious experience typically includes a sensation of subjectivity—the awareness that the experience I am having is uniquely my own.
+Our everyday conscious experience typically includes a sensation of subjectivity — the awareness that the experience I am having is uniquely my own.
 This is a fundamental aspect of what most of us consider to be consciousness: an experience of being present in relation to things that are distinctly not me.

 For many, this sense of subjectivity is so intrinsic to their experience that it might seem strange to even mention it.
 Conscious experience is usually synonymous with the feeling of being an 'I'—a distinct observer, interacting with the world.

-However, if we examine the process of conscious experience in great detail—using, for example, specific meditation techniques designed to give insight into the nature of awareness—we may stumble upon an extraordinary discovery.
+However, if we examine the process of conscious experience in great detail — using, for example, specific meditation techniques designed to give insight into the nature of awareness — we may stumble upon an extraordinary discovery.
 It is possible to have an experience without the sensation of subjectivity.

-In such an unsubjective experience, there is still awareness, but the usual sense of 'I'—the feeling of being a separate observer—is absent.
+In such an unsubjective experience, there is still awareness, but the usual sense of 'I'—the feeling of being a separate observer — is absent.
 This isn't a case of simply not noticing subjectivity; rather, in the moment, the distinction between self and other, observer and observed, dissolves.
-Only upon reflecting on the experience afterward might one realize that something was profoundly different—that the experience lacked the usual subject-object distinction.
+Only upon reflecting on the experience afterward might one realize that something was profoundly different — that the experience lacked the usual subject-object distinction.

 This phenomenon has profound implications for our understanding of the self.
-It suggests that subjectivity—the sense of being a distinct 'I'—is not a necessary condition for conscious experience.
+It suggests that subjectivity — the sense of being a distinct 'I'—is not a necessary condition for conscious experience.
 Instead, it may be one possible mode of experience among others.

 By recognizing that consciousness can exist without subjectivity, we open the door to a deeper exploration of what it means to be aware and how we construct our sense of self.
 This challenges the conventional view that the self is a fixed, central observer and instead invites us to consider the self as a more fluid and dynamic process, capable of both subjective and unsubjective experiences.